mikeal/centerless/README.md

 a deterministic, securely randomized, byte range of a predictable (fixed) size.
 That's true of sha2, and it's true of git and IPFS.

-The problem is that every new cryptographic function we write results in a different address.
+The problem is that every new cryptographic process we write potentially results in a different address.
 This means that **data**, the thing we're ***actually trying to represent***, is being divided and segmented into new silos resulting from the **re-centering**